Hu-bert/ZHPEvents/README.md

 | Administrator | Administrator@gmai.com | Administrator!1 |
 The user roles are available in the application
 ###### User
-- może wejść w dashboard
+- can enter in dashboard
 ###### RaportAuthor
 - can create and edit your reports
 ###### RaportEditor